apache/www-site/content/legal/resolved.md

 ### How should I handle a work when there is a choice of license?  {#mutually-exclusive}

-When including that work's licensing, state which license is being used and include only the license that you have chosen.
-Prefer Category A to Category B to Category X. You don't need to modify the work itself if, for example, it mentions the various licensing options in the source headers.
+When including that work's licensing, state which license you are using and include only the license that you have chosen.
+Prefer
+Category A to Category B to Category X. You don't need to modify the work itself if, for example, it mentions the various licensing options in the source headers.